giogioia/promobot-netlify/README.md

 User journey:

-User downloads the executable from the website (https://el-promobot.netlify.app/).
+User downloads the executable from the website.
-When executed, the script runs another script hosted on netlify (https://el-promobot.netlify.app/code.py).
-This was made so that any future update could be done simpy by updating the online code without having to replace the executable.
+When executed, the app runs another script hosted on netlify (https://el-promobot.netlify.app/code.py).
+This was made so that any future update could be done simply by updating the online code without having to replace the executable.